firehol/blocklist-ipsets/README-EDIT.md

    Like `openbl`, their goal is to report abuse back, so that the infection is disabled.
    They also provide their blocklist per type of attack (mail, web, etc).

-Of course there are more lists included.
+Of course, there are more lists included.
 You can check them and decide if they fit for your needs.

 ## Why are open proxy lists included